-This Compensation Discussion and Analysis (the "CD&A") describes and analyzes the compensation program during the year ended December 31, 2019, for: (a) our principal executive officer; (b) our former principal financial officer; and (c) one other executive officer who was serving as an executive officer on December 31, 2019.
+This Compensation Discussion and Analysis describes and analyzes the compensation program during the year ended December 31, 2021, for: our principal executive officer and our two Other Executive Officers that were serving as executive officers on December 31, 2021.

-Collectively, these were our "Named Executive Officers" or "NEOs" for 2019:
+Collectively, these were our "Named Executive Officers" or "NEOs" for 2021:

-- John K. Kibarian, Ph.D., our Chief Executive Officer and President; - Christine Russell, our former Executive Vice President, Finance, and Chief Financial Officer; and, - Kimon W. Michaels, Ph.D., our Executive Vice President, Products and Solutions.
+- John K. Kibarian, Ph.D., our Chief Executive Officer and President; - Adnan Raza, our Executive Vice President, Finance and Chief Financial Officer; and - Andrzej Strojwas, our Chief Technology Officer.
+(1)